-Mirror backup is a real-time duplicate of the source being backed up.
-When you delete a file in the source with mirror backups, that file will also be deleted in the mirror backup.
-Also, you should use mirror backups with caution because a file can be deleted accidentally, sabotaged, or through a virus in the mirror.
+A mirror backup is a replica of the source that we continuously back up.
+If you delete a file using mirror backups, it will also be removed from the mirror backup.
+Additionally, you should exercise caution while using mirror backups because a file can be accidentally destroyed, compromised, or infected by a virus on the mirror.

 Subscribe to our newsletter for offers, discounts and promotions

 With this intention, data backup software used to be with tapes copied in a machine and stored in a physical vault, typically offsite.
 In the long run, that process did not change much.
 However, on-site backup solutions are almost as old as computing itself; they are trustworthy, tried, and accurate.
 Whether it is a database that needs backing up, unstructured files, applications, or anything in between, a backup solution can get the job done.